Exclusive!

 on YouTube.
 The sheet music can be

-noticed at 28:58 and Bird of Love Divine is at
+noticed from 17:58 and Sylvia sings Bird of Love

 Bird of Love Divine